benrowe/website/_projects/php/laravel/config.md

 ---
 layout: default
-description: configuration system for laravel
+description: supplementary configuration system for laravel
 ---

 # Config

-description
+The objective for the laravel-configuration package is to enable a tree hierarchy configuration that is persisted in a flat linear structure (such a database table)